-- (a) The permit holder must engage an external accredited lead environmental auditor to undertake environmental audits of the permit holder's compliance with the conditions of this Permit for each bioregion in which clearing is done under this Permit. - (b) The external environmental audits must be done on or before 30 April 2018 and 30 April 2020 unless authorised otherwise in writing by the CEO. - (c) The Permit Holder must provide the lead environmental auditor's written reports of the external environmental audits to the CEO on or before 30 December in each year that an external environmental audit is conducted unless authorised otherwise in writing by the CEO.
+- (a) The permit holder must engage an external accredited lead environmental auditor to undertake environmental audits of the permit holder's compliance with the conditions of this Permit for each of the regions in which clearing is done under this Permit. - (b) The external environmental audits must be done on or before 20 October 2017, 20 October 2019 and 20 October 2021 and/or as otherwise required by the CEO. - (c) The permit holder must provide the lead environmental auditor's written reports of the external environmental audits to the CEO on or before 30 December in each year that an external environmental audit is conducted and/or as otherwise required by the CEO.